 High School Level Algebra I and Biology with Lab required.
-Attendance at an information session for selected applicants is also required.

 Medical Assistants are multi-skilled allied health professionals specifically trained to work in ambulatory settings such as physician's offices, clinics and group practices, performing administrative and clinical procedures.
 Students are provided with extensive hands-on training in both entry-level and advanced medical assistant competencies in accordance with the Standards and Guidelines for the Accreditation of Educational Programs in Medical Assisting.
 Graduates from the Medical Assistant Technology program are eligible to sit for the American Association of Medical Assistants (AAMA) certification examination upon successful completion of the program.